Save the Children is the world’s leading independent organization for children. We work in over 120 countries.

 RISK REDUCTION AND CLIMATE CHANGE ADAPTATION

-We have been working closely with the Ministry of Education, Youth and Sport, UNICEF and technical working groups to develop Education Emergency Preparedness and Response Plan guidelines; education sector contingency planning guidelines; and formats and tools for needs assessment in emergencies.
-Together with the Ministry of Education, Youth and Sport, we are developing a DRR curriculum for grades four, five, six and teacher training modules to institutionalise DRR in the education sector.
-Capacity building activities for staff, partners, volunteers, teachers, school support committees and children on integrating DRR and CCA in education, child protection and health sectors are also being undertaken.
+We have been working closely with the Ministry of Education, Youth and Sport, UNICEF and technical working groups to develop Education Emergency Preparedness and Response Plan guidelines; education sector contingency planning guidelines; and formats and tools for needs assessments in emergencies.
+Together with the Ministry of Education, Youth and Sport, we are rolling out an integrated DRR curriculum for Grades 4- 6 and teacher training modules to institutionalise DRR in the Education sector.
+Capacity building activities for staff, partners, volunteers, teachers, school support committees and children on integrating DRR and CCA into Education, Child Protection and Health sectors are also being undertaken.

 Documents related to Humanitarian Program.